Medicare Deductibles

 Unlike Medicare Part A, there is no benefit period tied to Medicare Part B.

-After meeting the deductible, you’ll usually have to pay 20% of the Medicare-approved costs for most doctor services, outpatient care and durable medical equipment — things such as wheelchairs or walkers your doctor may order for you.
+After meeting the deductible, you’ll usually have to pay 20% of the Medicare-approved costs for most doctor services, outpatient care and durable medical equipment like wheelchairs or walkers your doctor may order for you.

-Deductibles for Medicare Part C, also known as Medicare Advantage plans, and Medicare Part D prescription drug coverage varies based on the plan you purchase.
-Both Medicare Advantage and Part D plans are sold by private insurers that have contracts with the Medicare program.
+Deductibles for Medicare Part C, also known as Medicare Advantage plans, vary based on the plan you purchase.
+Medicare Advantage plans are sold by private insurers that have contracts with the Medicare program.

 Medicare Advantage plans may offer coverage that absorb some of your out-of-pocket costs.
 Though Medicare Advantage deductibles may vary, all plans must set a limit on your maximum out-of-pocket (MOOP) expenses.
 This is a total spread across your deductibles, coinsurance and copayments.

-For 2023, the MOOP for Medicare Advantage plans is $8,300 for in-network care.
+For 2024, the MOOP for Medicare Advantage plans is $8,850 for in-network care.
 It can be higher for out-of-network care or services.
-But once you hit your MOOP for the year, the plan has to cover 100% of all further costs.
+But once you hit your MOOP for the year, the plan must cover 100% of all further costs.

 Using Medigap to Pay Medicare Deductibles